jainnielyn/100-days-of-code/log.md

 *Background: Received BS Computer Science in 2011, cum laude.
 However, due to some circumstances, did not go into tech.
 Currently working full-time, but realized coding is what I **really** want to do!*

 #### Goals:
-- Refresh basic computer science knowledge (by completing Harvard's CS50 course)
+- Refresh basic computer science knowledge (by completing Harvard's CS50 course).
+Will not be uploading code for this (no cheating!).
 - Create own projects

-### Day 1: November 8, Monday
+### Day 1: November 8, Thursday

 **Today's Progress**: Successfully implemented 2 out of 3 exercises in problem set 4 of CS50 (whodunit and resize less).